thymedev/thymedev.github.io/src/docs/cha/ja.md

 **CHA-JA** is a unified turnkey solution for searching dictionary sources, displaying Romaji pronunciations, word definitions/origins, and links to relevant external sources.

 **CHA-JA** uses data from public sources including [Jisho](https://jisho.org/about).

-## Getting Started

-The public bot invite link is still in development.
-Please [self-host this bot](/start) or [join the Discord](https://coffeebank.github.io/discord) to stay tuned!

-This bot does not require any APIs.

 ## Features